aminathshausan/dengue/README.md

 # dengue
-Bayesian parameter estimation using an ODE model Analysis is done using Stan
+Bayesian parameter estimation using an ODE model.

+Analysis is done using Stan.